-Due to forthcoming eclipse, I was checking the weather nearly until midnight and all services shown the passing front across Scotland mainly during the Thursday night with bad weather on Friday morning also.
+Due to the forthcoming eclipse, I was checking the weather nearly until midnight and all services showed the passing front across Scotland mainly during Thursday night with bad weather on Friday morning also.
 According to the forecasts, the weather was going to improve around Friday’s late morning in the western parts of the Highlands region.

 Our first day was aimed at reaching the Ullapool, situated nearly on the opposite side to Edinburgh, in the west part of the Highlands region, where the ferry to the Outer Hebrides departs daily.
 The way from the capital of Scotland was quite long.
 We had to spend another 3,5 hours on the way to Inverness and another at least 1 hour to our destination – Ullapool (see map above).

 We set from Edinburgh just around 1 hour after arrival from London.
-The first place worth to see just after leaving Edinburgh is the Forth Bridge, situated on Firth of Forth (Pic.
+The first place worth seeing just after leaving Edinburgh is the Forth Bridge, situated on the Firth of Forth (Pic.
 3).

 The Forth Bridge is considered an iconic structure and symbol of Scotland and is a UNESCO World Heritage Site.
 The total length of this bridge is 2467m.
 Until 1917 it was the longest single cantilever bridge span in the world, before Quebec Bridge in Canada was completed.
 Now is the world’s second-longest single cantilever span.
 Construction of the bridge began in 1882 and finished in 1890.
 The bridge was the first major construction in Britain to be constructed of steel.
 When you are en route from Edinburgh to Perth, you are able to see this amazing construction on your right-hand side.
 On your left-hand side, you are able to see a brand new Queensberry Crossing.
 This is the road bridge, which is being built alongside the Forth Road Bridge (Pic.
 4).

-Its role is replacement of the existing Forth Road Bridge (Pic.6), which has a planned design life of 120 years and his capacity is routinely exceeded.
+Its role is the replacement of the existing Forth Road Bridge (Pic.6), which has a planned design life of 120 years and its capacity is routinely exceeded.
 It was designed for up to 11 mln vehicles per year, but in 2006 the bridge carried around 23 million vehicles.
-This route is very important, because it forms a crucial part of the corridor between south-east and north-east Scotland.
+This route is very important because it forms a crucial part of the corridor between southeast and north-east Scotland.

-Once we passed Perth, the weather started to going down.
+Once we passed Perth, the weather started to go down.
 Thick, high-level clouds covered the sun, although it wasn’t raining.
 The setting was still clear and sunlight was visible above a south horizon.
-During our long trip to Inverness, we were looking at the beautiful Grampian Mountains rural landscape.
-Many pasture lands with sheep, scattered villages and snow-covered mountain ranges were simply amazing (Pic.
+During our long trip to Inverness, we were looking at the beautiful Grampian Mountains’ rural landscape.
+Many pasture lands with sheep, scattered villages, and snow-covered mountain ranges were simply amazing (Pic.
 6,7,8).

 This is a post-glacial area with many erosional and depositional landforms.
-The most popular glacial landforms, which we could see during the way to Inverness were U-shaped valleys and kettle lakes.
-Being in the Aviemore area we could admire a beautiful Cairngorm Mountains with the Ben Macdui crag towering above the region (Pic.
+The most popular glacial landforms, which we could see on the way to Inverness were U-shaped valleys and kettle lakes.
+Being in the Aviemore area we could admire the beautiful Cairngorm Mountains with the Ben Macdui crag towering above the region (Pic.
 9,10).

 We stayed in the Inverness till 15:00, when after hiring a car we went towards the Caledonian Mountains (Northwest Highlands).
 The weather, unfortunately, got down, because the sun disappeared and new clouds came.
 Moreover, it started to get a little bit dark due to thick low-level clouds, which covered a majority of the sky after 4pm.
-During our way from Inverness to Ullapool, we saw many remarkable sites based on the post-glacial area.
-It was really worth to see many roches moutonnees, glacially-plucked rocks, U-shaped valleys, and moraines (Pic.
+On our way from Inverness to Ullapool, we saw many remarkable sites based on the post-glacial area.
+It was really worth seeing many Roches moutonnees, glacially-plucked rocks, U-shaped valleys, and moraines (Pic.
 14,15).